 Rapidly evolving technologies, an ageing population and economic challenges will all dramatically impact healthcare provision in the future.
 Innovation is needed to pave the way for more convenient and effective healthcare delivery and improved outcomes for patients.
 If you would like to play a part in Ireland’s healthcare innovation journey by putting ideas into action or becoming an ambassador for change, this course will equip you with the skills and confidence you need.
 On completing the course, you will be empowered to investigate a diverse range of innovation-related topics and act on opportunities in a variety of healthcare contexts.

-Delivered online using Blackboard, Trinity's Virtual Learning environment, this course will support flexibility in learning opportunities.
-Strong focus is placed on experiential and action-focused learning on the programme, which is taught via a combination of masterclasses, workshops and project-based learning.
-A part-time course run over 24 weeks with teaching two days a week, students are given the opportunity to develop new skills while continuing employment.
+Blended delivery with this course taking place in-person (subject to and dependent on Trinity Directive and Government Policy at the time) and online.
+Strong focus is place on experiential and action focused learning on the programme, which is taught via a combination of masterclasses, workshops and project based learning.
+A part time course delivered over 17 weeks, students are given the opportunity to develop new skills while continuing employment.
 Funded under the Government's HEA Springboard+ programme, the course is free to eligible candidates.

 On this programme, you will learn the fundamental of idea development, creative problem solving and innovation.
 You will be empowered to investigate a diverse range of innovation-related topics and act on opportunities in a variety of healthcare contexts.
 You will be able to identify and respond to today’s healthcare innovation opportunities and value in a focused manner.
 You will be equipped with the skills to critique the commercial, social and cultural value of new opportunities for innovation and evaluate the process involved in bringing an idea through to implementation.